joietej/test/README.md

   - Fonts & Colors are not 100% matched with given design.
   - Used overlay to create model dialog.
   - By default dialog is centered on screen.
+  - Clicking outside the dialog closes the dialog
 ## Libraries

 This project uses libraries which are available for Vue and React for seamless transition.